dispatch/reboot/docs/01/a.markdown

 Abstraction over promised information
 -------------------------------------

-Often, can you can the utility of promises with simple abstraction.
+Often, can you can the extend utility of promises with simple abstraction.
 In this example we'll leverage a web service to write an internal API that promises to tell us the temperature.

 ### Googling the weather